boolean-uk/csharp-tdd-bobs-bagels/DomainModel.md

 - public bool changeOrder(), return true when bagel is removed from order, message of changed order, return false message with order not found

 `I'd like to know when my basket is full when I try adding an item beyond my basket capacity.`
-- public bool fullBasket(), return false, message when bakset is full
+- public bool fullBasket(), return true when full, message when bakset is full

 `I'd like to know when my basket is full when I try adding an item beyond my basket capacity.`
 - public void setBasketSize(int newSize),

 `I'd like to know if I try to remove an item that doesn't exist in my basket.`
-- public bool removeOrder(), return true when order is removed, message with removed order.
+- public bool removeOrder(), return false when item doesnt exist while trying to delete it. return true if exists message with removed order.